awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

 Component log files provide real\-time information about a component that runs on the Greengrass core device\.
 This can help you identify issues with components\.

 **Note**
 The AWS IoT Greengrass Core software doesn't create component log files for plugin components, such as [log manager](log-manager-component.md) and [secret manager](secret-manager-component.md)\.
+For more information, see [Component types](manage-components.md#component-types)\.
 For more information about how to view plugin component logs, see [View AWS IoT Greengrass Core software logs](#view-greengrass-core-logs)\.

 **To view the log file for a component**
 + Run the following command to view the log file in real time\.
 Replace */greengrass/v2* with the path to the AWS IoT Greengrass root folder, and replace *com\.example\.HelloWorld* with the name of the component\.